myacxy/DxT/README.md

 DashClock × Twitch
 ==================

 This is the repository for DashClock × Twitch (D×T), an extension for DashClock on Android.
-The extension enables and simplifies the monitoring of your followed Twitch channels.
+The extension enables and simplifies the monitoring of your followed channels on Twitch.

 Features
 ========